Irom1/anticaptcha-javascript/README.md

-# anticaptcha-javascript
+# hCaptcha-anticaptcha-js
-Example to access Anti-Captcha.com API with javascript
+Example to access Anti-Captcha.com hCaptcha API with javascript

-Open pure-javascript.html, enter your API key and see in browser console API output.
+Open hCaptcha.html, enter your API key and see in browser console API output.